fabiofabrizi/pands-project/README.md

 - max: The maximum value

 The function is called from analysis.py
-This file does the task of ii) and iii) from Preliminary Findings.
+This file does the task of ii) and iii) from **Methodology**.

 **dataVis.py**
 dataVis.py generates all the visualisations and saves them in the 'Data Visualisation' folder.
-The plots saved are 'png' file format.
+The plots saved are '.png' file format.
-Code comments are used to explain what each function does - in my opinion, there's a progression with regards to the analysis.
+Code comments are used to explain what each function does.
 This file performs iv) and v) from Preliminary Findings.
-We're examining:
+I'm examining:
 - Sepal length and width of the species and looking for patterns,
 - Petal length and width and looking for patterns,
-- Correlation (if any) between any variables so that we might infer what's important when examining the three species.
+- Correlation (if any) between any variables so that I might infer what's important when examining the three species.

 **analysis.py**
-This calls the functions from the other files so that only one file needs to be run.
+This calls the functions from the following files so that only one file needs to be run:
+[1] *converter2.py*
+[2] *EDA.py*
+[3] *dataVis.py*

 I've done it in this way because I've split it up into parts and thought if the project scope changed it would be better for maintenance or bug fixing if analysis.py just did the function calls.
 The file is commented with explanations about the functions.

 **analysis.txt**